 Aboriginal Connections to Country

 In Aboriginal Connections to Country, students will ignite their curiosity and use their senses to explore, play and learn about the natural world.
 They will discover what makes this land unique, learn about Aboriginal culture and local connections to Country.
-Through listening to Dreaming stories and participating guided discussions and exploration, students will learn why Healesville Sanctuary is significant to the Wurundjeri people and how Australian animals, plants and people are all connected.
+Through listening to Dreaming stories and participating in guided discussions and exploration, students will learn why Healesville Sanctuary is significant to the Wurundjeri people and how Australian animals, plants and people are all connected.

 Students will learn:

 - Aboriginal culture, traditions and their connection to Country

 - How Healesville Sanctuary is a special place for the Wurundjeri people

 - Interconnections between the land, plants and animals

 Use the activities in the Teaching Guide and Student Workbook (below) to spark students’ curiosity before their Healesville Sanctuary visit.

 Connect and Understand

 Students will exercise their enquiring minds through interacting with artefacts, listening to Dreaming stories, exploring Woiworrung language and learning about Aboriginal connections to plants and wildlife at Healesville Sanctuary.

 Your Sanctuary visit will include: A Welcome (for arrivals between 9:50am-10:10am), a Healesville Sanctuary Teacher workshop (40 minutes), Spirits of the Sky presentation and keeper talks.
 Check out your Teaching Guide and Student Workbook for other ideas of what to do at Healesville Sanctuary.